 Kickstarter has been constantly updating this article with resources related to Coronavirus.

-This situation is constantly evolving at breakneck speeds.
+This situation is evolving at breakneck speeds.
 I’ll be constantly updating our COVID-19 Resource Page with information to help you.
-If you need anything at all, do not hesitate to reach out to us at firstname.lastname@example.org.
+If you need anything at all, do not hesitate to reach out to us at [email protected] If you’re ready to launch now, apply to work with us today and let us help you navigate this chaotic time.